lisp-mirror/clcon/README.md

 # README #

 ## What's that
 **clcon** is a cross-platform Common Lisp IDE under construction.
-Current version is 0.2.6 (see tags in repo)
+Current version is 0.2.6 (see tags in repo).

+## Note about versions
+If your're reading this document online, this document describes trunk version.
+Description of file release is under c:/clcon/quicklisp/local-projects/clcon/readme.md when release is installed.

+## Platform support
 Supported lisp implementation(s):

 - SBCL